 As part of a team of judges, you'll be responsible for helping voters and supervising polling place activity.
 You also get paid for it.
 Student election judges can earn up to $155 every election.

 Many college students choose to remain registered to vote in their hometowns.
 If this is the case, you still qualify to serve as a student election judge.
 It is not required that you be a registered voter in the County of Peoria.

 Student judges share the same responsibilities, hold the same authority and perform the same tasks as other election judges.
 They include:

-To be eligible to serve as a student election judge, you must be:
+To be eligible to serve as an election judge, you must be:

 Trained Election Judges receive $155 for the day.